BryanJacobs/FIDO2Applet/docs/FAQ.md

 Well, first off, this app doesn't attempt to do a full CBOR parse, so its error statuses often aren't perfect and it's generally tolerant of invalid input.

-Secondly, OpenSSH has a bug that rejects makeCredential responses that don't have credProtect level two when it requests level two.
-The CTAP2.1 standard says it's okay to return level three if two was requested, but that breaks OpenSSH, so... credProtect is incorrectly implemented in that it always applies level three internally.

-Thirdly, the CTAP API requires user presence detection, but there's really no way to do that on Javacard 3.0.4.
+Secondly, the CTAP API requires user presence detection, but there's really no way to do that on Javacard 3.0.4.
 We can't even use the "presence timeout" that is described in the spec for NFC devices.
 So you're always treated as being present, which is to some extent offset by the fact that anything real